 British Artist Taio Cruz performed this classic song on New Years Eve in Times Square 2010.
 The artist feels strongly about sharing the same message of peace that was a major part of the hippie era with his young fans today.

-Here is a version of "Bridge over Troubled Water" preformed by Leona Lewis, a British singer-songwriter, and winner of the British television series The X Factor.
-Lewis is a multi-platinum selling artist and three time Grammy nominee.
+Here is a version of "Bridge over Troubled Water" performed by Leona Lewis, a British singer-songwriter, and winner of the British television series The X Factor.
+Lewis is a multi-platinum selling artist and three-time Grammy nominee.

 Georgian-British singer-songwriter Katie Melua covers this timeless classic with sensitivity and carries the message of this powerful song into the present day.